-Originally envisioned as part of the overall waterfront redevelopment plan, the north end environmental enhancement and boardwalk improvement project would have increased beach resiliency with new sand dunes, beach grasses, a storm water filtration system, greater beach access and a new boardwalk.
-The project would have also reconstructed all existing pedestrian beach access points and ADDED an additional access point, all while providing for a quieter more naturalistic boardwalk experience.
+As part of the overall waterfront redevelopment plan vision, the north end environmental enhancement and boardwalk improvement project increases beach resiliency with new sand dunes, beach grasses, a storm water filtration system, greater beach access and a new boardwalk.
+The project reconstructed all existing pedestrian beach access points and added an additional access point, all while providing for a quieter and more naturalistic boardwalk experience.

-Despite fully complying with the extensive approval process required by the City and State to move forward with the north end boardwalk improvements, iStar agreed to the City request to delay the project.
-As a responsible and responsive partner in the community, iStar agreed to allow the City to move forward with a public redesign process. iStar supports a planning process that will provide a community-based vision for the redesign of the public improvements at the north end boardwalk area and Fisherman’s parking lot.
-This vision is one that can, and should, include a long-term solution for the Bradley Cove development site.
+Originally beginning in the fall of 2018, and fully compliant with the extensive approval process required by the City and State, the community petitioned City Council to halt construction and rework the original design.
+As a responsible and responsive partner in the community, iStar supported a planning process that provided a community-based vision for the redesign of the public improvements at the north end boardwalk area and Fisherman’s parking lot.
+The result was a public improvement that will forever enhance the community.

 The North End Boardwalk Improvements project was completed in the summer of 2020 for $8 million.
 The improvements included:

 - 92 parking spaces, 4 Handicap parking spaces, 6 motorcycle parking spaces

 - 45 bike racks that can hold up to 90 bikes